-Former Sioux City Wastewater Treatment Plant Shift Supervisor Sentenced for Violating the Clean Water Act
+Former Sioux City Wastewater Treatment Plant Superintendent Sentenced to Federal Prison for Violating the Clean Water Act

 A Sioux City man who conspired to rig environmental testing at a large Iowa regional wastewater treatment plant was sentenced today.